kubo/ruby-oci8/README.md

 Sample one-liner
 ----------------

-Connect to scott/tiger, select `emp` and print as CSV format.
+When you have an Oracle database server to which `sqlplus scott/tiger` can connect and `scott` user has `emp` table, you can select `emp` and print rows as CSV by the followig one liner.

     ruby -r oci8 -e "OCI8.new('scott', 'tiger').exec('select * from emp') do |r| puts r.join(','); end"